Princess Luisa Carlotta of the Two Sicilies

 Luisa Carlotta of Naples and Sicily (Luisa Carlotta Maria Isabella; 24 October 1804 – 29 January 1844), was an Italian royal, who was an Infanta of Spain and a daughter of King Francis I of the Two Sicilies.

 Early life

-Luisa Carlotta was born at the Palace of Portici, the eldest child of King Francis I and of his wife, Infanta María Isabella of Spain.
+Luisa Carlotta was born at the Palace of Portici, the eldest child of King Francis I from his second wife, Infanta María Isabella of Spain, who was only fifteen years old at the time of her birth.
 Her maternal grandparents were King Charles IV of Spain and Queen Maria Luisa of Spain.
 Luisa Carlotta had eleven younger siblings, including King Ferdinand II of the Two Sicilies.